chevah/geck/docs/styleguide/generic.rst

 * Don't use abbreviation.
   Use full, meaningful names.
+  People with a C background might say that is always OK to use i and j for the iterating, but most of our code is Python so write iterators so that using an index is not needed.

 * Don't use tabs for indentation, and in general don't use tabs for anything else.
   The only exceptions are Makefiles.

 * Favour indentation using 4 spaces.
-  For deep nested languages (HTML, JS) it is OK to use 2 spaces.
+  For deep nested languages (HTML, XML) it is OK to use 2 spaces.

 * Maximum line length for code is 80 characters, but for Python we use 79 to be in sync with PEP8 Style Guide for Python Code.
+  In this way, is easier to compare code, even when using a single monitor on a laptop.

 * No need for the ultimate purism, when using / calling code from external libraries it is OK if those calls don't comply with coding convention.